jina-ai/jina/docs/fundamentals/flow/flow-api.md

 ## Limit outstanding requests

-By default, a Client will just send requests as fast as possible without any throttling.
-This can potentially put a lot of load on the `Flow` if the Client can send requests faster than they are processed in the `Flow`.
+By default, Jina's Client sens requests to the Flow as fast as possible, without any throttling.
+If a client sends his request faster than the Flow can process them, this can put a lot of loan on the Flow.
 Typically, this is most likely to happen for expensive index Flows.

 You can control the number of in flight requests per Client with the `prefetch` argument, e.g. setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
 By default, prefetch is disabled (set to 0).